Every year thousands of young recruits join the US Army Infantry.

 You need to stretch or do yoga in order to maintain and improve flexibility.

 Lastly but very importantly you need to eat healthy food.
+And you need to avoid unhealthy food.

 What you eat you become.